 Waldorf Knitting and Handwork – Beginner and Intermediate

-In this class, beginning students will learn and practice the basics of knitting, including casting on and casting off; intermediate students will practice the skills of purling and shaping.
-Each student will make several simple knitted toys or accessories according to their skill level and interest.
+This semester, the class will be open to all levels, and will meet and challenge beginners to advanced intermediate students.
+Each student will make several small items according to their skill level and interest.
 Practical, concrete thinking in the early years leads to enlivened and imaginative problem-solving and out of the box abstract thinking in later years.
 Children are proud of their tangible accomplishments – and it’s really fun!

 Teacher: Elizabeth Seward

 To register, please click here

 Class minimum: 6 students